terra-campaigns/arrival/campaign/arrival/factions/_factionGame.md

 	- EXT extend interest mercians: make some dark partnership - automatic #info
 - Background actors (wwn334)
 	- [Ushulx](../npcs/ushulx.md) has built a sacrifice altar for [Scar](../npcs/scar.md) in the catacomb room, and will use the ritual (to be performed after 6D1) to ask Algath where Aivridyt can be found (DC 17 roll).
-	- Gulthas fights enemies on the road: 1 in 20 he gets hurt, 7 in 10 he survives
-	- Werebear?
-	- Bandit camp?
-	- Danaska and Cagoth-ze at odds
-	- refilling dungeons (chance?)
-		- temple of remains: Who will take up the now empty temple of remains?
-1 in 6 a faction takes it, 2 in 6 a wandering group takes it (roll on wwn205 to define, including rank).
-Lower rank than needed for region will continue to be challenged until appropriate rank is in place.
-	- Kiranu arrive in Melister on 3877.7C7

 ### 3877.5F